Miss Major Griffin-Gracy: Miss Major Speaks

 In May 2023, Verso Books published Miss Major Speaks: Conversations with a Black Trans Revolutionary, a memoir composed of interviews with Griffin-Gracy by journalist Toshio Meronek.
 Meronek is Griffin-Gracy's former assistant and also wrote a biographical overview of her for the book.
 In the memoir Griffin-Gracy reflected on her early life, education, experience as a sex worker, the 1969 Stonewall rebellion, incarcerations, knowing Frank "Big Black" Smith as a mentor, and her years of activism and community organizing, including during the AIDS epidemic in the 1980s, as well as her work as the director of the Transgender Gender Variant Intersex Justice Project (TGIJP).

 In a review for Gender & Development, Haley McEwen writes, "Beyond an opportunity to learn about the life of a leader and elder in the Black transgender community through vivid personal accounts of activism and survival, listening to Miss Major speak is to subvert systems that have worked to erase and silence Black transgender women throughout history and in present reality."
 According to Vic Parsons in Huck, "Miss Major has herself has been a crucial source of hope and support to many trans people. [...]
-In some ways, this book is a new version of the community building and emotional support that is Miss Major’s life’s work."
+In some ways, this book is a new version of the community building and emotional support that is Miss Major's life's work."

-Miss Major Speaks was shortlisted for the 2024 Lambda Literary Award for Transgender Nonfiction.
+Miss Major Speaks won the 2024 Lambda Literary Award for Transgender Nonfiction.